Consulting Exit Opportunities: Top Career Paths After McKinsey, BCG, and Bain (2026)

 Common Mistakes When Planning Your Exit

 Mistake #2: Not networking early enough.
-PE and VC recruiting cycles start 12–18 months before your planned exit.
-Starting when you're ready to leave puts you a year behind.
+PE and VC recruiting can start well before your planned exit.
+Starting only when you are ready to leave can put you behind candidates who have already built relationships.

 Mistake #3: Optimizing for salary alone.
-Corporate strategy pays less than PE in year one but offers a more predictable C-suite path.
-Tech pays more when stock appreciation is included but carries equity risk.
+Corporate strategy may pay less than PE in year one but can offer ownership and a clearer operating path.
+Tech compensation can be attractive when equity performs, but equity also carries risk.

 Mistake #4: Ignoring skill gaps.
 PE needs financial modeling, tech needs product development, corporate leadership needs P&L management.
 Identify gaps early.

 Mistake #5: Assuming the MBB brand lasts forever.
-The "McKinsey premium" is strongest in your first 3–5 years after leaving.
-After that, your actual track record matters more.
+The brand helps open doors, especially early.
+Over time, your actual operating, investing, or leadership track record matters more.

 Sources